 But, how do things exist in Chittamatra?
 According to Chittamatra, everything conventionally existent has something inside of it – a self-nature or, more precisely, a self-establishing nature – that by its own power establishes that it exists.
 It doesn’t establish that it exists outside of the cognition of that object, but it establishes that it exists within the cognition.
 Within the cognition of anything, we can find and point to the object of that cognition: there it is.
 Also, all existent phenomena have individual defining characteristic marks like barcodes and these are, in a sense, like what encapsulates them in plastic and makes them an individual object of valid cognition.

 But unlike Sautrantika, only ultimate phenomena, namely dependent phenomena and thoroughly established phenomena, appear to an arya’s non-conceptual cognition.
 Only they have their existence established by their barcodes, which makes them what they are when they are cognized non-conceptually.
 That is complicated, so we need to explain that.

 The First Type of Voidness of All Phenomena in Chittamatra

 To explain that, we need to explain the two different types of voidness of all phenomena in Chittamatra.
 Chittamatra agrees with Sautrantika that when we perceive things in non-conceptually with sense perception, we actually perceive a mental hologram.
-Sautrantika says that the mental hologram comes from the side of the object, whereas the consciousness that perceives it comes a seed of karmic potential on my mental continuum.
+Sautrantika says that the mental hologram comes from the side of the object, whereas the consciousness that perceives it comes from a seed of karmic potential on my mental continuum.
 So, the mental hologram of the sensory object and the consciousness perceiving it come from separate natal sources.
 A natal source is the technical term for the place where something is produced and comes from, like an oven for a loaf of bread or a womb for a baby.